 We always welcome exceptional scholars to join our lab as postdocs.
 Potential postdocs are encouraged to contact Dr. Zhu to discuss research projects and funding opportunities, including the Department of Agriculture, Ford Foundation, National Oceanic and Atmospheric Administration, National Science Foundation, Society for Conservation Biology, University of California, and others.

-For fall 2020, Dr. Zhu is accepting PhD students through the Environmental Studies Doctoral Program.
+For Fall 2021, Dr. Zhu is accepting PhD students through the Environmental Studies Doctoral Program.
 Successful applicants often have previous relevant research experience and math/statistics and programming skills.
-Eligible candidates should contact Dr. Zhu before the application deadline in December with the following information: (1) research experience, ideas, and questions; (2) motivations to pursue a PhD and long-term career goals; (3) why interested in the Environmental Studies Department at UC Santa Cruz; and (4) current CV, academic transcript, GRE score, and TOEFL score (if English is not the first language).
+Eligible candidates should contact Dr. Zhu before the application deadline in December 2020 with the following information: (1) research experience, ideas, and questions; (2) motivations to pursue a PhD and long-term career goals; (3) why interested in the Environmental Studies Department at UC Santa Cruz; and (4) current CV, academic transcript, GRE score, and TOEFL score (if English is not the first language).

 Are you an undergrad and want to get experience conducting research?
 Various opportunities are made possible through research grants and the Environmental Studies Internship Program.
 Enthusiastic undergrads should contact Dr. Zhu for research interests and opportunities.

 We host visiting scholars for periods of a few months to a year.
 Such visits are generally mutually enriching for both the visitor and our lab.
 International visitors are advised to check in with the International Student and Scholar Services.
 Please contact Dr. Zhu with (1) a cover letter in English explaining research interests, motivations to visit our lab, plans to achieve during the visit, proposed dates to visit, and funding sources; (2) current CV in Engish; and (3) names and contacts for 2-3 references.